Topic

 Best Improvisation Podcast Episodes

-Improvisation is covered across 4 podcast episodes in our library, spanning 2 shows and 2 expert guests — including Modern Wisdom, Conan O'Brien Needs a Friend.
-Conversations explore core themes like people fix, comic disease, celebrity culture and deranged public perception, drawing on firsthand experience and research from leading practitioners.
+Improvisation is covered across 5 podcast episodes in our library, spanning 2 shows and 3 expert guests — including Conan O'Brien Needs a Friend, Modern Wisdom.
+Conversations explore core themes like second city improv training, maple vs. satellite character acting, "telling the truth" in acting, drawing on firsthand experience and research from leading practitioners.

 Below you'll find key insights, core concepts, and actionable advice aggregated from the top episodes — followed by a ranked list of the best improvisation discussions to explore next.